The Struts: Strange Days and Pretty Vicious (2020–present)

-On 28 August 2020, The Struts released the single "Another Hit of Showmanship" with The Strokes guitarist Albert Hammond Jr. They subsequently announced a new album titled Strange Days.
+On 28 August 2020, the Struts released the single "Another Hit of Showmanship" with The Strokes guitarist Albert Hammond Jr. They subsequently announced a new album titled Strange Days.
 The single and title track with Robbie Williams was released on 2 September 2020, with the music video releasing on the 9th, and the album followed on 16 October 2020.
 "Another Hit of Showmanship" was also a song on the album.

-On 16 April 2021, The Struts released a non-album single called "Low Key in Love" which featured Paris Jackson.
+On 16 April 2021, the Struts released a non-album single called "Low Key in Love" which featured Paris Jackson.
 Another non-album single was released on 19 August 2022, titled "Fallin' with Me".

-On 11 July 2023, The Struts released a new single called "Too Good at Raising Hell" complete with a music video uploaded onto YouTube, ahead of their previously unannounced fourth studio album.
+On 11 July 2023, the Struts released a new single called "Too Good at Raising Hell" complete with a music video uploaded onto YouTube, ahead of their previously unannounced fourth studio album.
+On 10 August 2023, The Struts revealed the album was titled Pretty Vicious and would release on 3 November 2023.

-On 10 August 2023, The Struts announced a fourth album, Pretty Vicious, to be released on 3 November 2023.
+On May 9, 2026, the Struts announced via their official Instagram account that they had begun work on their fifth studio album.

 Musical style and influences

-The Struts play a modern-day take on glam rock, but have also been described as alternative rock, arena rock, glam metal, hard rock and power pop.
-James Christopher Monger of AllMusic described the band's first two albums as "neo-glam pop", but Everybody Wants is closer to pop-punk, while Young & Dangerous adds elements of contemporary pop and dance.
+The Struts play a modern-day take on glam rock.
+Their musical style combines alternative rock, arena rock, glam metal, hard rock and power pop, with the aesthetics of the Sunset Strip pop metal scene.
+AllMusic characterized the band's first two albums as "neo-glam pop", but Everybody Wants is closer to pop-punk, while Young & Dangerous adds elements of contemporary pop and dance music.